 If the teen driver is at fault, you may file a claim with the teen’s insurance company.
 In Texas, drivers must carry liability coverage to cover damages they cause to other drivers.
 If the teen does not have his own insurance, then his parents’ insurance may cover your damages if the teen is an insured driver on the policy.

 If you suffered injuries in a car accident involving a teen driver, call a lawyer to discuss your options and for help filing a claim.
-Speak to an attorney at Julie Johnson Law by setting up an appointment with our firm.
+Speak to an attorney at the Law Office of Julie Johnson by setting up an appointment with our firm.
 Call us at 214-290-8001 or fill out our online contact form.